 This system is used mainly when the soil is too shallow for trenching and when the needs of a building are too high to be covered with horizontal loops.
 For a vertical system, holes (diameter around 10 cm) are drilled about 6 meters apart and 50 to 150 meters deep.
 These holes enclose two pipes which are connected at the bottom with a U-bend to create a loop.
-The vertical loops are connected with horizontal pipe which in turn is connected to the heat pump in the building.
+The vertical loops are connected with horizontal pipe which in turn is connected to the heat numb in the building.
+(ENERCY is connected to the heat pump in the building.
 (ENERGY.GOV, 2016)